Watch our video on the importance of paper trading options.

 However, you do want to profit.
 So it's good to pick the right direction if you're day trading options.
 If you are trading one of the more advanced strategies, picking a direction isn't as important as understanding the formula.

 If you paper trade options, you give yourself time to get it right.
+Working out the kinks is key to mastering a strategy.
 As a result, when you go live you know what you're doing and you're going to be profitable; which is the dream that every trader has.
 Don't skip any steps peeps!